TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/manual.md

 ### `moveRole`

 * aliases: `mRole`, `mR`
-* description: Moves any role in the server you are connected to.
+* description: Moves the given role in hierarchy(If you have the permissions) in the server you are connected to.
-* params:
+* params: \[role#name or id.
+Spaces are allowed] \[position#position in hierarchy.
+The last space separated argument will be counted has the position]

 ### `nuke`

 * aliases: No command * aliases provided.
 * description: combines the banAll, deleteAllChannels, deleteAllEmojis, deleteAllRoles, deleteAllWebhooks commands into one big command.
 Also changes the connected servers name and icon.
 Plus, it runs commands inside of "after" after nuking.
-* params:
+* params: {useAfter=True#True or false.
+If you don't want to execute the after commands you entered in the config file you can set this to false}

 ### `off`